Advertising Discrepancy Reporting: A guide.

 Improving discrepancy reporting requires high-quality campaign metadata, consistent identifier mapping, and automated workflows that reduce manual reconciliation.

-As campaign complexity continues to increase, automation becomes essential for maintaining accurate, scalable discrepancy reporting processes.
+As campaign complexity increases, automation becomes essential for maintaining accurate, scalable discrepancy reporting.

 Burt’s Direct Reporting platform automates campaign matching, data reconciliation, and discrepancy monitoring across first-party and third-party systems, helping media companies improve reporting accuracy and operational efficiency at scale.